jwschroeder3/enricherator/README.md

 The current version of Enricherator is in press at the Journal of Molecular Biology and will be published in the 2024 special issue "Computation Resources for Molecular Biology"

-The original implementation of Enricherator was published in this [paper](https://www.science.org/doi/10.1126/sciadv.adi5945), but the current version is substantially improved.
+The original implementation of Enricherator was published in its use on HBD-seq data[^1], but the current version is substantially improved.
 Enricherator now allocates sequencing counts between "signal" and "noise" components.

 ## Enricherator workflow